jlento/Bling/README.md

 - Three or more equal signs `===` at the beginning of a line surrounded by empty lines inserts a page break

+## Writing new styles

+- Use `rem` units for font sizes in CSS.
+That should match the font-sizes in both screen (scalable) and on PDF.
+One `rem` unit corresponds to 12pt on print.

 ## TODO